The Home of Fra Beato Angelico & Girolamo Savonarola

-It is worth visiting the setting of the Museum of San Marco for its architecture alone.
+The Museum of San Marco is worth visiting for its architecture alone.
 This consists of the former Dominican convent restored and enlarged to its present size for Cosimo the Elder de' Medici by his favorite architect Michelozzo (1396-1472).
 Consecrated in 1443, this building was the scene of fervent religious activity, highlighted by personalities such as St. Antonino Pierozzi, Bishop of Florence, the Beato Angelico (c.1400-1450) and, later, Girolamo Savonarola.

 On the other hand, the complex also contains the museum of Fra' Angelico's works in the form of frescoed interiors and the panels displayed in the large alms-house.
-Among the first series, the most famous is the Crucifixion painted in the Chapter House, permeated by the contemplative melancholy found in the refined spirituality of the Dominicans; in the cells, austere yet full of meditative inspiration for the brethren, are the Annunciation, the Three Maries at the Tomb, Noli me tangere and others.
+Among the first series, the most famous is the Crucifixion painted in the Chapter House, permeated by the contemplative melancholy found in the refined spirituality of the Dominicans; in the cells, austere yet full of meditative inspiration for the brethren, are the Annunciation, the Three Marys at the Tomb, Noli me tangere and others.

 Some precious relics and fragments remaining from the nineteenth century destruction of the city's old center are arranged in the underground rooms together with a rare and evocative collection of bells.

 Did you visit San Marco?
 What was your favorite part?